Review of The Wave – Muddy goes surfing

 What is it?

-Tucked away in the unassuming Gloucestershire countryside just 20 minutes drive out of Brizzle and off an unremarkable junction there’s a tsunami-sized surprise in store.
+Tucked away in the unassuming Gloucestershire countryside just 20 minutes drive out of Brizzle there’s a tsunami-sized surprise in store.

 Who says you need the sea to surf?
 Certainly not us.
 Meet The Wave – a 600ft wide, state-of-the-art WaveGarden containing 26 million litres of water, churning out 10 perfect surfing peaks per minute.

-It opened in August last year and is the first inland surfing destination of its kind in the Northern hemisphere – the only other being in Melbourne in Australia – so I’d say a pretty big deal for little old Blighty.
+It opened in August 2019 and is the first inland surfing destination of its kind in the Northern hemisphere – the only other being in Melbourne in Australia – so I’d say a pretty big deal for our shire.

 This extraordinary place is the £25m brainchild of local surf pro and Director of British Surfing Nick Hounsfield who had a dream and a big field back in 2011.
 Located in Easter Compton the site pumps out Fistral Beach-style waves from 7am to 9pm every day, ranging from 20in (50cm) in height to more than 6ft (2m).